About Arthur – A brief biography.

 This renowned press photographer and much loved Geordie character became a self-styled recluse living a quiet life in Wimbledon.
 Now in his mid-eighties, still enjoying retirement, he oversees and authenticates the production of his extremely rare photographic prints from negatives only recently unearthed from his personal treasured archive.

-Arthur is currently working on a luxury coffee table book which will be published by OPUS in later part of 2022.
+Arthur is currently working on a luxury coffee table book which will be published by OPUS in the later part of 2022.